Why do I need unique test accounts?

 Consider any processes which require a lot of state setup before testing the core functionality.
 These are likely candidates for preset account types.

-How do I create test accounts?
+How do I create test accounts and how many do I need?

 Once you've determined the account types that you require, you (or your developers) should script the creation of user accounts in the appropriate state.
 Save the accounts to your database, and save all of the individual login credentials for each different account type into a different CSV.
 To make these available for testers, simply upload each CSV file into your rainforest account as new tabular variables.